Pheontern/Hide-Nearby-Players-plugin/README.md

 Customized values are stored under the hide-distances-section attached to player uuid:s.
 Data is saved when the server is shutdown with the stop-command, or the plugin is disabled.

+At the moment, this plugin is designed to work with servers without any permissions-system outside of vanilla op-players.

 ### Commands
 #### /togglehide:
 Toggles the hide feature for the player that runs the command, available to all players on the server. (disables when leaving server)